 Homework: You will have two homework assignments per week, which can be found on WileyPlus.
-The first homework will be assigned on Monday at 5:15pm and due Thursday by 5:00pm.
-The first assignment will be longer, easier, and will give no FULL solutions.
-The second homework will be assigned Thursday at 5:15pm, and due the following Monday at 5:00pm.
-The second assignment will be shorter and consist of more challenging problems, however, it will be guided so you will get more hints.
-You will also get the full solution after two attempts, but with a 50% point deduction.
-Note: The number of problems in each assignment will vary somewhat depending on the week.
+The first homework will be assigned on Monday at 5:15pm and due Thursday by 11:55pm.
+The second homework will be assigned Thursday at 5:15pm, and due the following Monday at 11:55pm.
+You will have four attempts at each problem.
+Note: The number of problems in each assignment will vary somewhat depending on the week and difficulty of the questions asked.
+I will drop your four lowest homework grades.

 Quizzes: There will be 4 quizzes throughout the semester.
 These quizzes will be given as a way to identify and correct misunderstanding and common errors.
-They will be one multi-component question, which you will have roughly 10 minutes to complete.
+Some quizzes will be in-class and other will be take-home.
 You will be given notice of a quiz at least one week before it is given.
-The average of only 3 quizzes will count towards the Quiz grade.
+I will drop at least the two lowest quiz grades.

 Exams: There will be 3 in-class exams during the semester as well as a comprehensive final exam.
 All exams will be closed book.
 In the event a student is unable to take an exam as scheduled, discussion of the exam with those that have taken the exam is forbidden.
 If you will be unable to make an exam, you must contact me before the exam, and we will discuss how to proceed.
-THERE WILL BE NO TEST CORRECTIONS, HOWEVER, IMPROVEMENT POINTS WILL BE GIVEN AFTER THE FINAL.
+I will provide the class average to give a gauge as to where you fall relative to your peers.
+However, NO curved grade will be put into my gradebook.
+IN GENERAL, THERE WILL NOT BE TEST CORRECTIONS, HOWEVER, IMPROVEMENT POINTS WILL BE GIVEN IF YOU PERFORM BETTER ON THE MATERIAL FROM AN IN-CLASS EXAM ON THE FINAL, Also there will be various small extra credit review assignments on WileyPlus.